Lisbon: Culture

 Lisbon's Opera House, the Teatro Nacional de São Carlos, hosts a relatively active cultural agenda, mainly in autumn and winter.
 Other important theatres and musical houses are the Centro Cultural de Belém, the Teatro Nacional D. Maria II, the Gulbenkian Foundation, and the Teatro Camões.

 The monument to Christ the King (Cristo-Rei) stands on the southern bank of the Tagus River, in Almada.
 With open arms, overlooking the whole city, it resembles the Corcovado monument in Rio de Janeiro, and was built after World War II, as a memorial of thanksgiving for Portugal's being spared the horrors and destruction of the war.

 Lisbon's holiday in honour of the city's saint, Anthony of Lisbon (Santo António), is 13 June.
 Saint Anthony, also known as Saint Anthony of Padua, was a wealthy Portuguese bohemian who was canonised and made Doctor of the Church after a life preaching to the poor.
 Although Lisbon's patron saint is Saint Vincent of Saragossa, whose remains are housed in the Sé Cathedral, there are no festivities associated with this saint.

-Eduardo VII Park, the second-largest park in the city following the Parque Florestal de Monsanto (Monsanto Forest Park), extends down the main avenue (Avenida da Liberdade), with many flowering plants and green spaces, and includes the permanent collection of subtropical and tropical plants in the winter garden (Estufa Fria).
+Edward VII Park, the second-largest park in the city following the Monsanto Forest Park, extends down the main avenue (Avenida da Liberdade), with many flowering plants and green spaces, and includes the permanent collection of subtropical and tropical plants in the winter garden (Estufa Fria).
 Originally named Parque da Liberdade, it was renamed in honour of Edward VII who visited Lisbon in 1903.